robertbrook/the-island/the-island.md

 Of course, those after I had crossed the yellow ditch weren't quite so welcoming, but they were soldiers and had their jobs to do.
 The workers in the forest taking down the trees had left their clothes and food and I had stolen them.
 I had stolen them - perhaps the first time I had ever stolen without thinking it was plainly wrong to do so.

 Would I have starved, if I had not taken that food?
 Should I not simply have asked for something to eat, or for some clothes?
 Thinking of it horrified me.
 Something in me had changed.
 I could not blame the islanders, so it must have been in me all along.
+I felt suddenly quite ashamed.

 I stood for a while, still in the middle of the road.
 I thought back to how I was on the boat, how I was before I left.
 I never would have taken something like that - stolen something.
 I should go back, give back what I had taken.
 But, they would ... what would they do?
 There were the soldiers, back there.
 And, after all, I had to keep myself warm and alive.
 What else could I have done?